 Another option is to join a tour from Ninh Binh.
 This would be ideal if you have just one full day and you want to see everything.
 I recommend this full-day small group tour itinerary.

-Getting around Ninh Binh
+How to get around Ninh Binh

 Ninh Binh’s attractions are quite spread out so it’s ideal (though not essential) to have access to your own transport.
 24-hour motorbike hire is a popular option; expect to pay between 120K and 200K VND.